Here are the quick facts on 529 plan tax benefits:

 Contributions to 529 plans count as gifts for Federal tax purposes.

-529 plans offer a special option to accelerate 5 years of gifting.
+529 plans offer a special option to accelerate 5 years of annual gifting.